Finding your real family crest can be a daunting task, but with the right resources it can be a fun and rewarding experience.

 Dealing with different variations of crests

-Since most family names carry hundreds of years of history, it is common for there to be several conflicting versions of a crest out there, due to historical errors by artists or regional variations, making it hard to find your real family crest.
+Since most family names carry hundreds of years of history, it is common for there to be several conflicting versions of a crest out there, this is most often due to regional variations of the crest emerging as family branches spread out geographically over time.

-To solve this, you must get as close as possible to the original resources in which the crest was documented.
-Like those linked further in this post.
+To solve this, you must get as close as possible to the original resources in which the crest was documented, as these resources will tell what the true crest should look like and what region it came from.
+(Like those outlined further in this post).

 1. Research armoury records in the country your family name came from.